 I never get sick of seeing wild kangaroos in Australia, and I’m an Aussie, I see them all the time.

 I can’t imagine how excited a foreigner would be to step on our shores and sight our beloved mascot.

 Could you imagine anything more iconic Australian?
+Kangaroos on the beach.

 You’ll see kangaroos in the hundreds, wild and free.
 And I do mean that.